terryweiss/maker/BUILD.md

 | Description | Got some ejs or other template files you want to accompany your code?
 This is the right place.
 | EJS-TEMPLATES-DIR | The directory under the src directory where we will find the templates
 | EJS-EXTENSION | So maybe you want to use another templting system?
 Set the extension here.
-| EJS-OUT | This is the full output, use this ariable in your build dependencies
+| EJS-FILES-OUT | This is the full output, use this variable in your build dependencies

 ## File: info-mk: